Aryan-1121/multi-tenant-app/multi-tenant-app/README.md

 bun dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Open [http://localhost:3000](http://localhost:3000) with your browser to go to home page

-You can start editing the page by modifying `app/page.js`.
-The page auto-updates as you edit the file.
+either click [http://subdomain1.localhost:3000](http://subdomain1.localhost:3000)  or enter this in url to go to `subdomain1 tenant`

+or click [http://subdomain2.localhost:3000](http://subdomain2.localhost:3000)  or enter this in url to go to `subdomain2 tenant`

+or click [http://subdomain3.localhost:3000](http://subdomain3.localhost:3000)  or enter this in url to go to `subdomain3 tenant`

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.